eclipse-archived/ceylon-lang.org/documentation/1.0/ide/features.md

 <div class="feature">
 <h2>Incremental compilation and interactive error reporting</h2>
 <p>Ceylon IDE typechecks your code as you type, immediately highlighting any
-errors in your code, and incrementally compiles your changes when you save a file.
+errors, and incrementally compiles your changes when you save a file.
 A Ceylon project may be configured to build for the JVM, for JavaScript, or both.
 The IDE even supports cross-project builds and inter-compilation with native Java code.</p>

 <p> The compiler may be configured within the IDE via the project properties page,
-or new project wizard.</p>
+or New Ceylon Project wizard.</p>
 <div>
 <img src="/images/screenshots/m6/project0.png" style="box-shadow: 0 0 15px #888;"/>
 </div>